boostcon/cppnow_website/2017-conference/_posts/2017-03-15-rust-keynote.md

 Naturally, we started with **[Rust](https://www.rust-lang.org)**.

-**Nicholas Matsakis**, a senior researcher at Mozilla and a member of the Rust core team, will be giving a keynote at C++Now 2017 about ownership in Rust.
+**Nicholas Matsakis**, a senior researcher at Mozilla Research and a member of the Rust core team, will be giving a keynote at C++Now 2017 about ownership in Rust called, <i>Rust: Hack Without Fear</i>.

 ![Photo](/images/niko_matsakis.jpeg "Nicholas Matsakis, Mozilla, Rust core team")